ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Bosch Kiox Display

 The all-new Bosch Kiox is so much more than just a display!
-The Kiox is an on-board computer that retains all the classic functions of a traditional electric bike display, but also gives you online access via a smartphone app.
+The Kiox is an onboard computer that retains all the classic functions of a traditional electric bike display but also gives you online access via a smartphone app.

 Bosch Kiox colour ebike display